 Greeting SEO Members,

-    It has been brought to our attention that Melissa Marolt’s email account (firstname.lastname@example.org) has been compromised and sending out potentially malicious emails.
+It has been brought to our attention that an SEO Member’s email has been compromised and sending out potentially malicious emails.
 We ask that you please DO NOT open, click, or interact in any way with these emails.
-Melissa’s IT team is aware of the issue and is working on getting it resolved.
+The library has been contacted.

 As a friendly reminder, here are some email safety tips that we recommend:

 - Change your email password regularly (90 days or less is recommended).

 - Use strong passwords for your email account.
 12 or more characters is now recommended with a combination of capital, lowercase, special character and number

 - Never open attachments unless you know who it is from AND you are expecting it

 - Be very cautious when an email message instructs you to “enable macros” as this can be malicious in nature when opening Word or Excel documents

 - If you receive an email from someone you don’t recognize, simply delete it